Justice Department Awards More than $17.5 Million to Support Project Safe Neighborhoods

-$112,777 Awarded to fiscal agents in the Eastern District of Kentucky
+$76,617 awarded to fiscal agent in the Southern District of West Virginia

-LEXINGTON, Ky. – The Department of Justice announced today that it has awarded more than $17.5 million in grants to support the Project Safe Neighborhoods (PSN) Program.
+CHARLESTON, W.Va. – The Department of Justice announced today that it has awarded more than $17.5 million in grants to support the Project Safe Neighborhoods (PSN) Program.
 Funding will support efforts across the country to address violent crime, including the gun violence that is often at its core.
-The Justice and Public Safety Cabinet of Kentucky was awarded $112,777 to administer PSN grant funds in the Eastern District of Kentucky.
+The West Virginia Division of Administrative Services – Justice and Community Services was awarded $76,617 for the Southern District of West Virginia.

 The Bureau of Justice Assistance, part of the department’s Office of Justice Programs (OJP), will administer the 88 grant awards, which are being made to designated fiscal agents to support local PSN projects that work in partnership with U.S. Attorneys’ Offices.